Metal Theft (Prevention) Bill

 This bill significantly amends the Metal Dealers Act 1964.
 Key changes include:

-• Enhanced Record Keeping: Requires more detailed record-keeping of transactions, including verification of seller identity, origin of scrap metal, and method of payment.
+- Record Keeping: Dealers must maintain detailed records of transactions, including payment methods, verification of seller identity, and origin of scrap metal.
+Increased inspections by local authorities and police are also introduced.

 Government Spending